 2. Planned giving and estate planning

-By including CHS as a beneficiary of your will, trust, life insurance or retirement plan, you will provide a lasting testament to your love of animals and save thousands of pets’ lives.
-Many planned gift options may provide you with tax benefits, increase your current income, or provide additional retirement income, while reducing income tax and estate taxes.
+By including CHS as a beneficiary of your will, trust, life insurance or retirement plan, you will provide a lasting testament to your love of pets and save thousands of lives.
+Read more about planned giving, including how you can use CHS’ tool to make a legal will in 20 minutes or less at no personal cost here.

 If you’re age 70½ or older, you may be able to use your Required Minimum Distribution for a charitable gift to CHS pets, without paying any tax on the distribution!
 Here’s your advantage as a donor: The charitable gift satisfies the requirement for a minimum distribution, but never appears as income, nor is it taxed!
 Everybody wins (especially pets in need)!
 Work with your financial planner to process this gift.